 View Course Identification

 The first section of Course Details shows you an overview of your course, including the course name and course code .
 Depending on your institution, you may not be able to change your course name and code.

-The Course Details page also shows the status of the course .
+The Course Details page also shows the status of the course, published or unpublished .

 View Course Image

 If your institution allows you to add an image to a course card in the Dashboard, you can add or replace the course image.

 Your Course Details tab indicates whether the course has been enabled as a blueprint course and displays Yes or No .

 If your course is associated with a blueprint course, your Course Details tab indicates the name of the blueprint course .
 The course name also includes the course ID as a reference (e.g. courses/XXX).
 If you have been enrolled in the blueprint course as an instructor or TA, the name of the blueprint course will contain a link to access the blueprint course.